mackoj/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/Selects.md

 ### Selecting columns

-The ``Select/select(_:)-2i9ot`` function is used to specify the result columns of a query.
-It uses a given closure to specify any number of result columns as a variadic tuple from the table columns passed to the closure:
+The `select` function is used to specify the result columns of a query.
+It uses a given closure to specify any number of result columns as a variadic tuple from the table columns passed to the
+closure:

 ```swift
 @Table